 For student with suspected exposure to Mycobacterium tuberculosis, a baseline tuberculin skin test (TST) and symptom screen should be administered to exposed students as soon as possible after exposure.
-If initial test is negative, administer a second test and symptom screen 8-10 weeks after exposure was terminated.
+If initial test is negative, administer a second test and symptom screen 8 - 10 weeks after exposure was terminated.
 Students with previously known positive TST who have been exposed to an infectious patient do not require a repeat TST or chest x-ray unless they have symptoms of TB.

 If an exposure should occur, the student should report this to the faculty member and appropriate representative of the agency where it occurred.
 The agency's infection Control Employee Health Nurse should be notified so that patient evaluation can begin.

-The faculty member should facilitate completion of the agency's unusual occurrence/ incident form, and notify Baptist Minor Med 3295 Poplar Avenue Suite 105.
-Baptist will provide counseling and follow-up appropriate to the injury.
+Faculty will complete agency's unusual occurrence/incident form.